groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/searching/spell-checking.md

 The spelling corrector considers the following types of misprints: adding a character, deleting a character, replacing a character, and, optionally, transposing two adjacent characters.

 By default, the spelling corrector dictionary contains only English words.
-To manage the spelling corrector dictionary, see the [Spell checking]({{< ref "search/net/developer-guide/advanced-usage/searching/spell-checking.md" >}}) page of the [Spell checking]({{< ref "search/net/developer-guide/advanced-usage/searching/spell-checking.md" >}}) section.
+To manage the spelling corrector dictionary, see the [Spelling corrector]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/spelling-corrector.md" >}}) page of the [Managing dictionaries]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/_index.md" >}}) section.

 The [SpellingCorrectorOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/spellingcorrectoroptions) class contains the following properties: